hirakiuc/sensu_cookbook/README.md

 sensu Cookbook
 ====================

-This wrapper cookbook makes sensu monitor, sensu client.
+This cookbook cooks sensu monitor, sensu client.

 (Tthis cookbook contains only 1 node as sensu monitor and sensu client.)